 Insert Tags

 Insert tags are a Contao specific way to replace specific tokens in your templates and database fields with content.
 They follow the format {{TAG_NAME}}.
-In most cases they contain a payload after the tag name, ie: {{TAG_NAME::PAYLOAD}}.
+In most cases they contain parameters after the tag name, ie: {{TAG_NAME::PARAMETERS}}.

 A list of readily available insert tags can be found in the user manual.